 BFRPG

-One such system is “BFRPG”, Basic Fantasy Roleplaying Game, which is handed out free as PDF and cheap on paper, and it is claimed to be especially nu-school-player friendly to teach them the ways of the OSR.
+One such system is “BFRPG”, Basic Fantasy Roleplaying Game, a labour of love which is graciously provided for free as PDF and very cheap on paper.
+It has a solid fanbase and is claimed to be especially nu-school-player friendly to teach them the ways of the OSR.

 Edition Sedition